TheresaLui/SelfHelpContent_v2/articles/problemscopingques.kubernetes/problemscopingques-gitops-policy.md

             "id": "agent_scheduling",
             "order": 2,
             "controlType": "dropdown",
-            "infoBalloonText": "Run kubectl get pods -n azure-arc to verify that all agent pods are in a Running state", "displayLabel": "Are all Azure Arc agent pods in a Running state?", "watermarkText": "Choose an option",
+            "infoBalloonText": "Run 'kubectl get pods -n azure-arc' to verify that all agent pods are in a 'Running' state", "displayLabel": "Are all Azure Arc agent pods in a 'Running' state?", "watermarkText": "Choose an option",
             "dropdownOptions": [{
                     "value": "Yes",